robstoll/atrium/README.md

         }
     }
     ```

-You could also choose to have different verbs for the three functions.
-For instance, you could use `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions.

 What are the benefits of creating own assertion verbs:
 - you can limit the set of available assertion verbs. <br/>